sdarlington/sdarlington.github.io/content/posts/2021-09-28-code-the-hidden-language-of-computer-hardware-and-software.md

     - review
 ---

-<span style="font-size: revert; font-weight: 400;">While I have more than enough books on my “to read” list, I am always up for suggestions. “</span>[Code](https://amzn.to/3AHy0Yj)<span style="font-size: revert; font-weight: 400;">” came up in a Twitter conversations about computer hardware.
+While I have more than enough books on my “to read” list, I am always up for suggestions. “[Code](https://amzn.to/3AHy0Yj)” [affiliate link] came up in a Twitter conversations about computer hardware.
 I noted that one of my favourite courses from my Computer Science degree (in hindsight if not at the time) was where we went from “What is electricity?” right up to a pretty much fully working CPU.
-“Code” was recommended as it covers the same ground.</span>
+“Code” was recommended as it covers the same ground.

 If you’d like to refresh your memory or you never took such a course, this is great introduction to how computers work.